 Wor-Wic's computer studies programs are designed to provide students with the knowledge and skills needed for technical support jobs in the computer field.
-Students who excel in these programs can take the Network+ and A+ (computer maintenance) certification examinations.
+Students who excel in these programs can take various industry-recognized certification examinations.

-The computer science transfer degree program is designed for students who want to transfer to Salisbury University or another four-year college or university and work toward a bachelor's degree in computer science.
+The computer science transfer degree program is designed for students who want to transfer to Salisbury University or another fouryear college or university and work toward a bachelor's degree in computer science.
 To ensure maximum transferability, students should familiarize themselves with the program requirements of the institution to which they plan to transfer.

-Courses in the computer and network support technology degree option focus on hardware and software configurations as they relate to stand-alone computers and computer networks.
-Students learn how to work with users to design computer systems that meet workplace demands.
+Courses in the computer and network support technology degree option focus on hardware and software configurations as they relate to computer network installation, configuration and security.
+Students learn how to design and implement computer networks, taking into account issues of cybersecurity, recovery and cyberforensics.
 The programming and Internet technology degree option is designed to prepare students for employment in software- and Internet-related jobs.
 It emphasizes programming, maintenance of the Internet and Web page design.

-The hardware and software technician certificate options provide basic hardware, software and Internet knowledge to support users.
+The computer information security and computer software technician certificate options provide basic hardware, software and Internet knowledge to support users.
 The course work for the software technician option can be completed online.

-- 1. Identify and use hardware/components and operating systems for personal computers; - 2.
-Identify and use hardware/components and operating systems for networks; - Apply software and database programs to the solution of real world problems, for data capture and information reporting; and - 4.
+- 1. Identify and use hardware/software and operating systems for personal computers; - 2.
+Identify and use hardware/software and operating systems for implementing and protecting networks; - 3.
+Apply software and database programs to the solution of real world problems, websites, data capture and information reporting; and - 4.
 Use technology for information, research and problem solving.